JarbasAl/mycroft-catalan.conf/readme.md

 ### List of core engines that support catalan

-- espeak - needs to be manually installed
+- espeak - needs to be manually installed, very robotic!
-- festival - needs to be manually installed
+- festival - needs to be manually installed, acceptable quality
 - gtts - can be set from web interface, breaks often (uses google translate undocumented web api)
 - google cloud - best accuracy, not free